symfony-cmf/symfony-cmf-docs/cookbook/creating_basic_cms.rst

 The ``Page`` object is passed automatically as ``$contentDocument``.

-Add a corresponding twig template (note that this works because we use the ``@Template`` annotation):
+Add a corresponding twig template (note that this works because you use the ``@Template`` annotation):

 .. configuration-block::